-Using these four fingers gives us the most flexibility to play across the strings and to maintain multiple voices at once — playing melodies and harmony (or chords) together.
+Using these four fingers gives us the most flexibility to play across the strings.
+It also allows us to maintain multiple voices at once—playing melodies and harmony together.

 Alternation in the Right Hand

 Another feature of right-hand technique for classical ukulele is alternation in the right hand.
 This means we alternate between fingers when playing melodies, scales, or other single lines.
-For instance, if we wanted to play the notes A, B, C on the first string, we might play it with i, m, i instead of plucking the string each time with just the i finger.
+For instance, let’s look at the notes A, B, C on the first string.
+We might play them with i, m, i instead of plucking the string each time with just the i finger.
 Alternation allows us to play at much faster speeds and increases our playing stamina as well because we’re using the power of two fingers (or more) rather than just one.